 For reads with very large structural variants or which contain inversions, mappers like BWA produce separate primary and supplementary alignments.
 IGV 3 adds an option to “link supplementary alignments” to visually connect separate alignments from the same read.
-Reads that have alignments to both strands, which can indicate an inversion, are colored turquoise.
+For reads that align to both strands, which can indicate an inversion, forward alignments are colored pink and reverse alignments are colored blue.
 “Link supplementary alignments” is available in the right-click menu for each alignment track.

 Figure 3.
 Link alignments from the same read. (a) The option to link primary and supplementary alignments from a read is available in the right click menu for the alignment track. (b) When “link alignments” is active, separate alignments from the same read are drawn on a single row and connected by a thin line.
-Reads with alignments to both strands, which can indicate an inversion, are colored turquoise.
+For reads that align to both strands, which can indicate an inversion, forward alignments are colored pink and reverse alignments are colored blue.
 The example shows reads that support an inversion in HG002.

 PacBio long reads can span multiple single nucleotide and structural variants, which directly phases the variants into haplotypes .
 To support visual exploration of haplotypes, IGV 3 adds an option to “group by base,” which categorizes reads by the basepair at a selected position.
 “Group by base” is available by right clicking on the basepair position by which to group.
 IGV 3 also includes performance improvements that enable variation to be shown at zoom levels of 10 kb and larger, which is critical to view haplotype structure.